zazer0/inspect_proxmox/README.md

                 vcpus=4, # optional, default is 2.
 No attempt is made to check that this will fit in the Proxmox host. uefi_boot=True, # optional, default is False.
 Generally only needed for Windows VMs. is_sandbox=False, # optional, default is True.
-A virtual machine that is not a sandbox; the qemu-guest-agent need not be installed.
+A virtual machine that is not a sandbox; the qemu-guest-agent need not be installed. disk_controller="scsi", # optional, default will be SCSI.
+Can also use "ide" for older VM images. nic_controller="virtio", # optional, default will be VirtIO.
+Can also use "e1000" for older VM images.
                 # If you have more than one VNet, assign the VM to the VNet via nics.
                 # You can assign more than one, to give the VM more than one network interface.
                 # If you leave this blank, your VM will be assigned to the first VNet.